 Future instrument for studying black holes makes discovery in first observation

-GRAVITY is the most powerful instrument installed to date on the Very Large Telescope Interferometer (VLTI), the world's most advanced telescope in the infrared light region, located at the ESO observatory in the Paranal Desert in Chile.
+GRAVITY is the most powerful instrument installed to date on the Very Large Telescope Interferometer (VLTI), the world's most advanced infrared telescope, located at ESO's observatory in the Paranal Desert in Chile.
 GRAVITY's main objective is to study black holes.
 This week, ESO announced the first observations made by GRAVITY.
-A team from CENTRA - Multidisciplinary Astrophysics Center of the Universities of Lisbon and Porto participated in the construction of this powerful instrument.
+A team from the CENTRA – Multidisciplinary Center for Astrophysics of the Universities of Lisbon and Porto participated in the construction of this powerful instrument.

-Already considered ESO's scientific priority for the foreseeable future, GRAVITY combines the radiation captured by several telescopes to form a virtual telescope with a diameter of up to 200 meters.
-It uses a technique known as interferometry, which makes it possible to detect much more detail in images of astronomical objects than would be possible with a single telescope.
-In its first observation it has already made a small discovery: one of the stars in the cluster located at the heart of the Orion region is a double star.
+Already considered ESO's scientific priority for the near future, GRAVITY combines the radiation captured by several telescopes to form a virtual telescope with a diameter of up to 200 meters.
+It uses a technique known as interferometry, which allows much more detail to be detected in images of astronomical objects than would be possible with a single telescope.
+In its first observation, it has already made a small discovery: one of the stars in the cluster located in the heart of the Orion region is a double star.

-CENTRA's Portuguese team built the instrument's acquisition camera.
-This system tracks astronomical objects and corrects the residual aberrations introduced by the Earth's atmosphere and by small mechanical vibrations of the instrument in the beams of light that are combined, making it possible to achieve the instrument's exceptional precision.
+The Portuguese CENTRA team built the instrument's acquisition camera.
+This system tracks astronomical objects and corrects for residual aberrations introduced by the Earth's atmosphere and small mechanical vibrations of the instrument in the light beams that are combined, enabling the instrument to achieve exceptional accuracy.

-After this phase, the Portuguese team is preparing the scientific exploration of the instrument, focusing on the study of the black hole at the center of our galaxy, and the study of the origins of stars and planets.
-The Portuguese participation in the GRAVITY instrument was partially funded by the Foundation for Science and Technology (FCT).
+After this phase, the Portuguese team will prepare for scientific exploration of the instrument, focusing on the study of the black hole at the center of our galaxy and the origins of stars and planets.
+Portuguese participation in the GRAVITY instrument was partially funded by the Foundation for Science and Technology (FCT).

 Images, from top to bottom:

-• GRAVITY discovers a new double star in the Orion system.
+- GRAVITY discovers new double star in the Orion system.

 (Source: ESO – European Southern Observatory)